sefop/sefop-training-hub/README.md

 1. **Operations research scientists** who want to ship decision-support software (DSS) with professional standards.
 2. **Engineering managers** who lead the teams building them.

-The hub is written as a small practical book that moves from general to particular: what decision-support software is and when a company needs it, how its lifecycle differs from that of ordinary software, and then one section per phase of that lifecycle.
+The hub is written as a practical e-book that moves from general to particular: what decision-support software is and when a company needs it, how its lifecycle differs from that of ordinary software, and then one section per phase of that lifecycle.
 Chapters explain the ideas in a language-agnostic way, and some end with exercises in code.